saylimulay88/best-resume-ever/README.md

 ## Prerequisite

-1. It is required to have NodeJs with version 8.5 or higher
+NodeJs with version 8.5 or higher

-2. If you do not have installed node.js in your machine then go to [this link](https://nodejs.org/en/download/) in order to install node.
+If you have installed node.js, click [this link](https://nodejs.org/en/download/) to install NodeJS.

-## How to use
+## How to Use

-best-resume-ever requires at least node v.8.5.0.

 1. Clone this repository.
 ```
 git clone https://github.com/salomonelli/best-resume-ever
 ```

-2. Go to the cloned directory (e.g. `cd best-resume-ever`).
+2. Access to the cloned directory (e.g. `cd best-resume-ever`).

 3. Run `npm install`.

-4. Customize your resume in the `resume/` directory: edit your data `data.yml` and replace your profile-picture `id.jpg`.
+4. Customize your resume in the `resume/` directory: edit your data `data.yml`.

+5. Add a profile-picture `id.jpg`.

-5. Preview resumes with `npm run dev`.
+6. Preview resumes with `npm run dev`.

-6. Export with `npm run export`.
+7. Export with `npm run export`.

 All resumes will be exported to the `pdf/` folder.